foreverphoenix/the-phoenix-flavour/The-Phoenix-Flavour-3-2/02-Mod-Installation.md

 ### Download Instructions

-* **Main File** - Simply Knock SE 1.0.3 Release
+* **Main Files:** Simply Knock SE 1.0.3 Release

 ### Additional Instructions

-The mod includes outdated plugins for PapyrusUtil and Simply Knock, both of which are replaced with updated plugins in the guide.
+The mod includes outdated plugins for PapyrusUtil and Simply Knock, both of which will be replaced with updated ones.

 * Delete the following file(s) and/or folder(s):
   * `SKSE`